 Funded in large part by the Presser Foundation and the Musical Fund Society of Philadelphia.

-From left to right: Orchestra 2001 performaces at CHOP Karabots campus (West Philadelphia), the "Love Lot" (Kensington), and 30th Street Station (University City).
+Left to right: Orchestra 2001 at CHOP Karabots campus (West Phila.), the "Love Lot" (Kensington), and 30th Street Station (University City).

-Orchestra 2001 thanks its recent Foundation, Government, and Organizational Contributors and Partners:
+Orchestra 2001 is extremely grateful to its Foundation, Government, and Organizational Contributors and Partners: